the-nito42/the-nito42.github.io/_posts/Building a Practical Cybersecurity Lab with Proxmox.md

 ## Chapter 4: Configuring Storage and Networking

-With Proxmox VE installed, we'll configure storage pools using local disks or network storage solutions like NFS or iSCSI.
+With Proxmox VE installed, we'll configure storage pools using local disks or network storage solutions like NFS, that is what I am using.
 We'll also set up network bridges, VLANs, and firewall rules to ensure secure communication between VMs and external networks, adhering to best practices for network segmentation and isolation.

 ## Chapter 5: Creating Virtual Machines for Cybersecurity Tasks

-Using the Proxmox VE web interface, we'll create VMs running operating systems such as Kali Linux, Windows Server, and Ubuntu.
+Using the Proxmox VE web interface, we'll create VMs running operating systems such as Kali Linux, Parot, Windows Server, and Ubuntu.
 These VMs will serve as our testing environments for performing vulnerability assessments, network scans, forensic analysis, and other cybersecurity tasks.

 ## Chapter 6: Securing the Environment